Toddler in doorway of new affordable home.

 State And Local Resources

-There are various state and local governments that offer special programs for first-time and low-income home buyers, from education to energy efficiency programs.
-The HUD maintains a list of these, along with counseling services that can help you find the assistance you need for affordable and safe housing.
+There are various state and local governments that offer special home buying programs for first-time and low-income home buyers, from education to energy efficiency programs.
+HUD maintains a list of these, along with counseling services that can help you find the assistance you need for safe and affordable housing.

 How To Find Affordable Housing To Buy

-6. Check for local home buyer programs.
-Local nonprofits and government agencies will also aid home buyers.
-Some of these programs can include grants, home improvement loans or down payment assistance.
+- Check for local home buyer programs.
+Local nonprofits and government agencies may also aid home buyers.
+Some of these programs can include grants, home improvement loans or down payment assistance options.

-8. Negotiate with the seller.
-Some buyers may feel pressured to immediately accept a seller’s counter offer, especially in a competitive real estate market.
+- Negotiate with the seller.
+Some buyers may feel pressured to immediately accept a seller’s counteroffer, especially in a competitive real estate market.
 But don’t be afraid to negotiate the purchase price while finding ways to satisfy the seller.

-10. Become a landlord.
+- Become a landlord.
 Many government-back mortgages allow borrowers to purchase a multiunit property.
 For example, you could buy a property with four apartments with a VA loan.
-Then you can live in one unit and rent the rest to earn a rental income.
-Investing in affordable housing like this is a way to earn a living while providing housing opportunities for others.
+This gives you the option to live in one unit and rent the rest to earn a rental income.
+Investing in affordable housing is a way to earn a living while providing housing opportunities for others.

 The Bottom Line: Affordable Housing Helps Those In Need Find A Place To Call Their Own

 Low-income individuals and households need the same opportunities as anyone else: safe and sanitary shelter, homeownership and the chance to build wealth while owning.
-Government-backed programs help these groups find more than somewhere to live, though.
-It connects people with places they can call home.
+Government-backed programs help these groups find more than somewhere to live; they connect people with places they can call home.